-Our next "haunting", or public screening, will be Rudies Come Back, a vibrant glimpse into Coventry's ska scene.
-Join us at the Cathedral in June.
+Our next "haunting", or public screening, will be Cathedral of Culture, a vibrant glimpse into the role that Coventry Cathedral has played in the nation's cultural life.
+Join us at the Cathedral in December.

 What is Ghost Town?